aashnanaushad/aashnanaushad/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m a currently prusuing B.Tech in Computer Science and Engineering
+- 🔭 I am a grounded and solution-oriented software developer with experience in web development adept at motivating self and others.
+Passionate in solving complex problems with modern technologies, seeking opportunities to leverage computing skills and programming abilities to become an efficient IT support.
 <!-- 🌱 I’m currently learning ... -->
 - 👯 I’m looking to collaborate on projects with social relevance.
 <!-- 🤔 I’m looking for help with ...